 Another half-hour later, Sarah Ramos, 34, of Silver Spring was shot at a post office near a retirement community.

 Dolores Wallgren said she saw Ramos slumped over on a bench, bleeding from the head, when she arrived at a nearby beauty shop.

 ``She was sitting on the bench, just sitting there,″ Wallgren said.

-In the fifth shooting, a woman was killed at 10 a.m. at a gas station.
-Mechanics said they heard shots but didn’t see who killed the woman, who was vacuuming her van.
+In the fifth shooting, Laurie Ann Lewis-Rivera, 25, of Silver Spring was shot and killed about 10 a.m. at a gas station.
+Mechanics said they heard shots but didn’t see who killed the woman as she vacuumed her van.

 A single shot apparently was fired at each location, but it was unclear whether they were fired from a vehicle or at what range, Demme said.
 Police said the windows of a store were shot at before the first shooting, but no one was injured.

 Suzy Cooper, a hair stylist at Images Hair Design near the post office, said many customers canceled their appointments.